theredmoose/jagents/README.md

 AI Agent Prompts

-Prompots are categorized as either Agent Prompt or a Task Prompt.
+Prompts are categorized as either Agent Prompt or a Task Prompt.